 So for most people with dementia their risk of severe COVID-19 illness is not as high as for the ‘shielded’ group.
 As explained above, however, people with dementia and many older carers are at higher risk than the general population.
 Therefore, people with dementia are ‘vulnerable’ on health grounds, but not ‘clinically extremely vulnerable’.
-This is why they can leave the house to exercise, meet a few people (including others who aren’t in their household) outdoors or shop (if they have to), but must follow the social distancing rules very carefully.
+This is why they can leave the house to exercise, follow local guidance on who they can meet outdoors or to shop (if they have to), but must follow the social distancing rules very carefully.

 Separately, anyone with dementia and many carers are already seen as ‘vulnerable adults’ by the NHS and social care.
 This term is commonly used when talking about general support needs or a person’s ability to protect themselves from harm.
 It is not directly linked to coronavirus.